Lithuania–Mexico relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as a Treaty of Friendship (1938); Agreement of Cooperation in the Fields of Education, Culture, Art and Sport (2002); Agreement for the Suppression of Visas in Diplomatic and Official Passports (2002) and an Agreement to Prevent Double Taxation and Prevent Tax Evasion in the Area of Income Tax and its Protocol (2012).

 Trade

 In 1997, Mexico signed a Free Trade Agreement with the European Union (which includes Lithuania).
-In 2018, trade between Lithuania and Mexico totaled US$70.6 million.
-Lithuania's main exports to Mexico include: gasoline, animal feeding, radio navigation equipment, and automobile parts.
-Mexico's main exports to Lithuania include: terephthalic acid and tequila.
-Mexican multinational company Cemex operates in Lithuania under the operation of Akmenės Cementas.
+In 2023, trade between Lithuania and Mexico totaled US$111.5 million.
+Lithuania's main exports to Mexico include: wheat, machinery and mechanical appliances, parts and accessories for motor vehicles, cheese and curd, peat, and wood.
+Mexico's main exports to Lithuania include: turbojets and other gas turbines, electric boards and consoles, chemical based products, medical instruments, pepper, and fish.